zomia-bootcamp/local-setup/README.md

 # Local Environment Setup

-Follow these instructions to set up your laptop for work in SEI.
-If you've previously set up a development environment on your computer, you may wish to skip some of these steps; do not do so without first checking with an consultant!
+Follow the instructions below to set up your laptop for work in this program.
+If you've previously set up a development environment on your computer, you may choose to skip some steps.
+However, please consult with a consultant before doing so.

-If at any point you are unsure of whether you have done something correctly, ask a consultant.
-It's important in many cases that we do these steps in order.
-In general, if you receive no output, the command has executed successfully.
-(No news is good news.)
-If you receive output in your terminal that you didn't expect, please notify a consultant.
+If you are uncertain about any step or need assistance, don't hesitate to ask a consultant.
+It's important to follow these steps in order.
+When executing a command, if you don't see any output, it means the command has successfully executed.
+No output is good news.
+If you encounter unexpected output in your terminal, please inform a consultant.

-**The goal of this is not for you to fully understand everything that is being set up on your computer or what all of these tools do!** You should be focused on following along and completing the instructions.
-If you have any specific questions about anything you do today, we will be happy to answer after Installfest is complete.
+**The purpose of this setup is not for you to fully comprehend everything that is being installed or the functionality of each tool!** Your focus should be on following the instructions and completing the tasks.
+If you have any specific questions about the process, feel free to ask after the completion of the Installfest.

 Setup | Description